michellangeveld/eslint-plugin-lit/docs/rules/no-classfield-shadowing.md

 ## When Not To Use It

-If you don't care about class fields presents also as static properties.
+If you don't care about class fields with same name as static properties.